Lack of sun: what you can grow in shady spaces

 Want more ideas?

-If you have less than three hours sun and you want more ideas, I’d recommend exploring the Plants for the Future database.
-Here you’ll find a number of less conventional edible plants you can grow in a more shady place.
+If you have less than three hours sun and you want more ideas, it's worth having a look at the Plants for the Future database.
+Here you'll find a number of less conventional edible plants you can grow in a more shady place.
 Hostas, for example, are edible – some varieties are even supposed to taste good, too!

-I’d love to hear about your experience of growing in three – four hours sun.
-What has grown well for you – and what has not?!
-And if you’ve tried growing in challenging space with even less sun – one or two hours or less – I’d love to hear how it went.
+I’d love to hear about your experience of growing in three - four hours sun.
+What has grown well for you - and what has not?!
+And if you’ve tried growing in challenging space with even less sun - one or two hours or less - how has it gone?